autogluon/autogluon/docs/tutorials/image_classification/beginner.md

 ## Create AutoGluon Dataset

-Our image classification task is based on a subset of the [Shopee-IET dataset](https://www.kaggle.com/c/shopee-iet-machine-learning-competition/data) from Kaggle.
+For demo purpose, we will use a subset of the [Shopee-IET dataset](https://www.kaggle.com/c/shopee-iet-machine-learning-competition/data) from Kaggle.
 Each image in this data depicts a clothing item and the corresponding label specifies its clothing category.
 Our subset of the data contains the following possible labels: `BabyPants`, `BabyShirt`, `womencasualshoes`, `womenchiffontop`.

 We download the data subset and unzip it via the following commands: